heggland/rpi-kiosk/README.md

 ## Status
 1. View status of service
-- `sudo systemctl status rpi-kiosk.service*
+- `sudo systemctl status rpi-kiosk.service`

 ## Stop
 2. Stop the service
 - `systemctl stop rpi-kiosk.service`

 ## Delete
-- to delete the service, go to `/etc/systemd/system` and delete the file `videokiosk.service`
+- to delete the service; go to `/etc/systemd/system` and delete the file `rpi-kiosk.service`
 - reload services with command: `systemctl daemon-reload`